Respiratory Illness Surveillance

 Monoclonal Antibodies:

 The monoclonal antibody (MAB), Beyfortus (nirsevimab), provides direct antibodies against RSV to infants, unlike a vaccine, which teaches the body to produce an immune response.
-Real-world data from the YK Delta showed that this was highly effective (~80%) at reducing significant illness from RSV, and likely even higher at protecting against hospitalization.
+Real-world data from the YK Delta showed that this was highly effective (~80%) at preventing medically attended RSV, and likely even higher at protecting against hospitalization.
+This is amazing given the historically high rates of infant hospitalization for RSV in the YK Delta.

 Vaccine:

-The RSV vaccine, Abrysvo, teaches the body to produce an immune response to RSV.
+YKHC offers the RSV vaccine, Abrysvo.
+Unlike nirsevimab, this is a vaccine that teaches the body to produce an immune response to RSV.

 How to Get Your Vaccines

-RSV: YKHC is chartering flights to deliver RSV antibodies to eligible infants the week of Sept.
-23. To learn more about receiving antibodies or the vaccine, speak with your healthcare provider.
+RSV: To learn more about receiving antibodies or the vaccine, speak with your healthcare provider.

 Prevention of Respiratory Diseases